input-output-hk/partner-chains-smart-contracts/docs/SIPs/06-FlexibleInitialisation.md

 them will have a unique token name, pointing to their corresponding component, to prevent misuse (or intentional abuse).

-InitTokens can only be minted when the genesis UTxO is spent (or when a valid update certificate was submitted).
+`InitToken`s can only be minted when the genesis UTxO is spent (or when a valid update certificate was submitted).
 For the components themselves, we will require the `InitToken` with a matching token name to be burnt.